pingcap/docs/system-variables.md

 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
 - Type: Boolean
 - Default value: `ON`
 - This variable controls whether TiDB supports disk spill for the concurrent HashAgg algorithm.
 When it is `ON`, disk spill can be triggered for the concurrent HashAgg algorithm.
-This variable will be deprecated when this feature is generally available in a future release.
+This variable will be deprecated after this feature is generally available in a future release.

 ### tidb_enable_enhanced_security